eco-ben/ADRIA-reef-indicators/README.md

 └─ README.md    # this file
 ```

-The ADRIADomain `GBR_2024_10_15_HighResCoralStress` is required to run ADRIA in this project.
+The ADRIA Domain data package `GBR_2024_10_15_HighResCoralStress` is required to run ADRIA
+for this project.

 The path to this domain folder should be specified in the config.toml file.

 The following structure and files should be maintained in the outputs, figs and data folders:
 ``` code